philtrade/Ddip/README.md

 1. Switch execution easily between PyTorch's multiprocess DDP group and local notebook namespace.

-2. Automatically empties cuda cache after executing a cell in DDP group, to reduce the likelihood of OOM errors in a long notebook session.
+2. Takes 3 - 5 lines of iPython magics to port a Fastai `course v3` notebook to train in DDP.

-3. Takes only 3 - 5 lines of iPython magics to port a Fastai `course v3` notebook to run in DDP.
+3. Reduce chance of GPU out of memory error by automatically emptying GPU cache memory after executing a cell in the GPU proc.

 4. Extensible architecture.
 Future support for `fastai v2` could be implemented as a loadable module, like that for `fastai v1`.